Ashwag-ta/FuDiCo/Data_Results/Data/README.md

 # FuDiCo Data

 This directory contains the raw datasets used in FuDiCo.
-These datasets are provided for reference, transparency, and reproducibility and are stored in data/raw/.
+These datasets are provided for reference, transparency, and reproducibility.

 ### Included Raw Datasets
 - Protein–protein Interaction (PPI) network